sirchuck/site_works/README.md

             $r = new t_my_table(null,$this->_odb);
             $result = $r->selectAll('`u_id`='.$r->c($_POST['key']));
             while($row = $r->getRows()){ $output .= $row->MyField . ' - ' . $row->MyField2; }
-    $r->insertData() - This will take the field values in your object and attempt to insert it as a new record in your database.
+    $r->insertData(insertFielNames, insertFieldValues) - This will take the field values in your object and attempt to insert it as a new record in your database. insertFielNames - null (pulls from object) or your field name list.
+Ex: `field_1`,`field_2` insertFieldValues - null (pulls from object) or your filed value list.
+Ex: 'one',1
     $r->insertUpdateData(insertFielNames, insertFieldValues, updateFieldValues) - This will insert the data, unless a keyfield is matched in which case it should update it.
         If any paramaters are null, they are built fromm the database class.
 Example: insertFielNames - null or `field_name1`,`field_name2`,`field_name3`